emoon/rust_minifb/README.md

 Status
 ------
-Currently macOS, Redox, Linux and Windows (64-bit and 32-bit) are the current supported platforms.
+Currently macOS, Linux and Windows (64-bit and 32-bit) are the current supported platforms.
 X11 (Linux/FreeBSD/etc) support has been tested on Ubuntu (x64).
 Bug report(s) for other OSes/CPUs are welcome!
+Notice: That after 0.13 Redox hasn't been updated and some work is required to get that working again.
+PR are welcome.

 Build instructions
 ------------------